American Black Duck

-Rose mallow is a native perennial plant with beautiful white or pink flowers that bloom from mid-summer through early autumn.
+Rose mallow is a native perennial plant with white or pink flowers that bloom from mid-summer through early autumn.

 The ruby-throated hummingbird is a tiny, iridescent green bird that visits forests, swamps and gardens throughout the Chesapeake Bay region from spring through autumn.

-Saltmeadow cordgrass is a native perennial grass with wiry leaves that often form a whorled pattern.
+Saltmeadow cordgrass is a native grass with wiry leaves that often form a whorled pattern.
 It grows in high, irregularly flooded areas of salt and brackish marshes along the Chesapeake Bay.